Facebook groups were once the simplest way to create and engage an online community, so it’s understandable if you want to host your community there.

 13 Best Facebook Group Alternatives

-GroupApp is a Facebook group alternative platform that can assist you in creating an online community in which you have complete control.
+GroupApp is a Facebook group alternative platform that can assist you in creating an online community over which you have complete control.
 With that, you can bring together people interested in your cause.
 You can also sell courses and membership subscriptions on GroupApp as well.

 Pros of GroupApp